Skip to Content

 Giraffe in Tarangire National Park

-The park is known for its elephant herds, which run through a prehistoric landscape along the Tarangire River.
+The park is known for its elephant herds, which traverse a prehistoric landscape along the Tarangire River.

 6th place: Chobe National Park, Botswana

-“Land of the Giants” is written on the sign at the park entrance and already announces the park’s main attraction: Elephants, one of the savannah’s most social creatures.
+“Land of the Giants” is written on the sign at the park entrance, highlighting the park’s main attraction: elephants, one of the savannah’s most social creatures.
 Between 80,000 and 100,000 pachyderms are estimated to live in the park and adjacent areas, where they migrate depending on the season.

 Botswana pursues an exemplary animal and species conservation policy and no longer kills elephants if they become too numerous for the ecosystem.
 Instead, fences were dismantled to create more space for the animals.
 Kaffir buffalos and warthogs are also common.
-As a result, always check the weather forecast before you go.
+Always check the weather forecast before you go.

-A safari with a boat on the Chobe River creates an experience that holiday-makers surely won’t forget easily.
+A safari by boat on the Chobe River creates an experience that holiday-makers surely won’t forget easily.

 During the high season, the Chobe River can be very narrow.